Marine steam engine: Vertical

-As steamships grew steadily in size and tonnage through the course of the 19th century, the need for low profile, low centre-of-gravity engines correspondingly declined.
+As steamships grew steadily in size and tonnage through the course of the 19th century, the need for low-profile, low-centre-of-gravity engines correspondingly declined.
 Freed increasingly from these design constraints, engineers were able to revert to simpler, more efficient and more easily maintained designs.
 The result was the growing dominance of the so-called "vertical" engine (more correctly known as the vertical inverted direct acting engine).

 In this type of engine, the cylinders are located directly above the crankshaft, with the piston rod/connecting rod assemblies forming a more or less straight line between the two.
 The configuration is similar to that of a modern internal combustion engine (one notable difference being that the steam engine is double acting, see below, whereas almost all internal combustion engines generate power only in the downward stroke).
 Vertical engines are sometimes referred to as "hammer", "forge hammer" or "steam hammer" engines, due to their roughly similar appearance to another common 19th-century steam technology, the steam hammer.

 Vertical engines came to supersede almost every other type of marine steam engine toward the close of the 19th century.
 Because they became so common, vertical engines are not usually referred to as such, but are instead referred to based upon their cylinder technology, i.e. as compound, triple-expansion, quadruple-expansion etc. The term "vertical" for this type of engine is imprecise, since technically any type of steam engine is "vertical" if the cylinder is vertically oriented.
 An engine someone describes as "vertical" might not be of the vertical inverted direct-acting type, unless they use the term "vertical" without qualification.

 Engines classified by cylinder technology

 Simple expansion

 A simple-expansion engine is a steam engine that expands the steam through only one stage, which is to say, all its cylinders are operated at the same pressure.
 Since this was by far the most common type of engine in the early period of marine engine development, the term "simple expansion" is rarely encountered.
-An engine is assumed to be simple-expansion unless otherwise stated.
+In the literature of the early period then, an engine can generally be assumed to be simple-expansion unless otherwise stated.